EarthByte/spatio-temporal-exploration/README.md

 #### Step 3: Open Notebooks
 Go into the "python" folder, open the notebooks and follow the instructions inside.
-The notebooks has been named with step numbers.
+The notebooks have been named with step numbers.

 ### Docker

 The easist way to run the workflow.ipynb is use docker.

 #### Step 0: install Docker
-go to https://docs.docker.com/install/ and follow instructions.
+go to https://docs.docker.com/install/ and follow the instructions inside.

 #### step 1: go into docker folder and run
 `docker build -t my_spatial_temporal_exploration .`